About the course

 Most of the programme is spent on school placements at Tadcaster Grammar School and Sherburn High School, supported by academic input from the University of Hull.
-It prepares you to confidently and effectively teach across the secondary science curriculum using a variety of strategies which can be applied in different types of schools, taking account of the stages of children's development.
+It prepares you to confidently and effectively teach across the secondary English curriculum using a variety of strategies which can be applied in different types of schools, taking account of the stages of children's development.

 We are seeking applicants who have a high degree of vocational motivation as well as a passion to teach the subject areas of English language and literature.